The Munchkin cat is a relatively new breed known for its very short legs, resulting from a genetic mutation.

 Getting pet insurance for your Munchkin Cat will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your Munchkin Cat if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.

 (Note: cats must be over 8 weeks old to take out insurance, so please enter a birth date to reflect this when getting an indicative quote.)